2010 - 2015 by M. D. Vaden

 - Red and marroon fabrics are particularly good for portraits

 - Sun rays are unpredictable.
-A Crescent City motel and Del Norte Redwoods may help tackle this.
-Virtually side-by-side.
+A Crescent City motel and those two adjacent parks may help tackle this

 - Many people aim cameras upward at the canopy.
 If there is mist, clean the lens between photos

-- If you put your lens cap in a pocket, put the lens side away from your body / sweat
+- If you put your lens cap in a pocket, face the lens side away from your body / sweat

-- A tiny compact umbrella may be your ticket to nice photos on many rainy days
+- A tiny compact umbrella may be your ticket to nice photos on rainy days

 - Get up a daybreak.
-Almost every day yields an awesome shot the first 2 hours of daylight, often the final 2 hours
+Almost every day yields an awesome shot the first 2 hours of daylight, or the final 2 hours

 - If there is cloud and overcast, good chance the entire day is great for photography

-- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" road shot if you don't make it to Humboldt
+- Prairie Creek Redwoods Drury Parkway offers an "Avenue of the Giants" look if you don't make it to Humboldt

 HDR / High Dynamic Range Imaging in the Redwoods ?